crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

-While different authorities have their own codes, several underlying principles cut through the various codes regarding professional conduct: protecting the public (or public safety), acting lawfully, acting with integrity, and maintaining trust.
+While different authorities have their own codes, several underlying principles cut through the various codes regarding professional conduct: protecting the public (public safety), acting lawfully, acting with integrity, and maintaining trust.

 This universality reinforces that ethical hacking is not a subjective practice but one grounded in well-established professional norms.
 By internalizing these codes, ethical hackers ensure their work enhances cybersecurity without veering into ethically questionable practices.
 Ultimately, professionalism in ethical hacking is what separates it from malicious hacking, making it a respected and legally defensible discipline.

 #### Professionalism as grounded in industry conventions
-/
-**Ethical hackers are trustworthy**

 Graves (2010) and Palmer (2001) agree on three key attributes of ethical hackers: trust, honouring the integrity of the client’s system, and seeking prior permission from the client.
 Graves refers to these traits as professional.